 - What tactics are your competitors (or your agency’s other clients) using successfully?

-Often, unsuccessful inbound marketing programs can be traced back to the very beginning of the process – the onboarding process (implementation of inbound marketing at your company or onboarding with your agency) or even the sales process.
+Often, unsuccessful inbound marketing programs are traced back to the very beginning of the process—the onboarding process (implementation of inbound marketing at your company or onboarding with your agency) or even the sales process.
 Many agencies are selling a service or a product instead of focusing on solving a problem or addressing a specific desired business result.

 A detailed discovery should be a part of any new inbound marketing strategy, especially for client/agency partnership launch.
 And one of the most important elements of that discovery is gaining an understanding of your business challenges and growth objectives.
 Only then can a solution be tailored to fit your specific business requirements.

 Once the solution is agreed upon, you should come to an agreement with your marketing/sales team and upper management, or your agency partner, on what success looks like.
 More specifically, what metrics are you going to measure to determine success?